 Let us first review how the 2-dimensional Painlev\'e equations are geometrically classified.
 Okamoto initiated the studies of the space of initial conditions of the Painlev\'e equations~\cite{MR614694}.
-He constructed rational surfaces, whose points correspond to the germs of meromorphic solutions of the Painlev\'e equations, by resolving singularities of the differential equations.
-Sakai extracted the key features of Okamoto's spaces of Painlev\'e equations and classified what he calls ``generalized Halphen surfaces'' with such features~\cite{MR1882403}.
-The classification of the 2-dimensional difference Painlev\'e equations correspond to the classification of generalized Halphen surfaces, and 8 types of such surfaces produce Painlev\'e differential equations.
+He constructed the rational surfaces, whose points correspond to the germs of the meromorphic solutions of the Painlev\'e equations by resolving the singularities of the differential equations.
+Sakai extracted the key features of the spaces of initial conditions and classified what he calls ``generalized Halphen surfaces'' with such features~\cite{MR1882403}.
+The classification of the 2-dimensional difference Painlev\'e equations correspond to the classification of generalized Halphen surfaces, and 8 types of such surfaces give the Painlev\'e differential equations.
 Such surfaces are distinguished by their anticanonical divisors.
 For the autonomous 2-dimensional Painlev\'e equations, the spaces of initial conditions are elliptic surfaces and their anticanonical divisors are one of the Kodaira types~\cite{MR3077699}.
 We can say that the 2-dimensional autonomous Painlev\'e equations are characterized or distinguished by the corresponding Kodaira types.

 It is expected to carry out a similar study for the 4-dimensional Painlev\'e-type equations.
-However, the straightforward generalization of 2-dimensional case seems to contain many difficulties.
+However, a straightforward generalization of the 2-dimensional cases seems to contain many difficulties.
 One of the reason is that the classification of 4-folds is much more difficult than that of surfaces.
-In this paper, we try to propose a way to overcome such difficulties.
-We consider the autonomous limit of these Painlev\'e-type equations.
-While the geometry is made simple considerably in the autonomous limit, the autonomous systems still retain the important characteristics of the original non-autonomous equations.
+We want to avoid facing such difficulties by considering the spectral curves of the autonomous limit of these Painlev\'e-type equations.
+While the geometry is made simple considerably in the autonomous limit, important characteristics of the original non-autonomous equations are retained.